vphantom/vof/json.md

 ## Canonical Encoding

-* When possible, Objects should be sorted by ascending key order.
+* When possible, Objects should be sorted by ascending key when buffering the whole list is possible, to facilitate higher-level compression.

 * Number, `decimal` and `ratio` must strip leading zeros and trailing decimal zeros.

-* `float16`, `float32` and `float64` are considered distinct types and thus canonical encoding does not require contracting larger precision floats into the smallest lossless precision.
-This and the use of `bytes` to represent them is to keep implementation complexity lower.
+* Floating point numbers must be represented in the smallest form which does not lose precision.
+Note that `-0.0` and `+0.0` are _not_ considered equivalent, however all `NaN` bit patterns are considered equal.
+When converting between precisions, denormalized numbers should be normalized if the target precision can represent the exact value as a normal number.
+This ensures minimal representation while maintaining precision.
+Note that 128 and 256 bit floating point support is not expected under normal circumstances and should only be used when readers are expected to support them.

+## Additional Notes on Types

-## Datetime
+### Datetime

 Unlike RFC 3339, it is often very important to include the UTC offset with plain dates in order to calculate correct date differences.
 We thus allow `YYYY-MM-DD[+-]HH:MM` for dates.